cyberbotics/webots-doc/automobile/vehiclewheel.md

 logo.

-Some sample instances of wheels are provided (see for example `BmwX5Wheel.proto`) which inherit from `AutomobileWheel`.
+Some sample instances of wheels are provided (see for example `BmwX5Wheel.proto`) which inherit from `VehicleWheel`.

-%figure "Example of modeling of a BMW X5 wheel using the AutomobileWheel PROTO"
+%figure "Example of modeling of a BMW X5 wheel using the VehicleWheel PROTO"

 ![BmwX5Wheel.png](images/BmwX5Wheel.png)